1 tbsp extra virgin olive oil

 - Using your hands, squash the whole peeled tomatoes and add them to the pan, cook for 2-3 minutes.

-- Add 2/3 of the beans, half the cavalo nero, chicken stock and celeriac.
+- Add two-thirds of the beans, half the cavalo nero, chicken stock and celeriac.
 Add the reserved pancetta rind and parmesan rind if using.

 - Bring to the boil and then simmer for 30 minutes, or until the celeriac is soft.